SALES: 1-877-978-7246 | SUPPORT: 1-855-481-5553

 Testing Requirements

-Cal/OSHA 30-Hour Training for Construction comprises 30 hours of OSHA-authorized training and three hours of supplemental safety and health topics required by Cal/OSHA.
-To earn your Cal/OSHA certification and OSHA 30 card, you'll need to pass all end-of-module quizzes and two final exams.
+Cal/OSHA Training for Construction comprises three hours of supplemental safety and health topics required by Cal/OSHA.
+To earn your Cal/OSHA certificate of completion, you'll need to pass all end-of-module quizzes and a final exam.

-The Cal/OSHA portion of the course includes 12 quizzes and a final exam.
+The course includes 12 quizzes and a final exam.
 End-of-modules quizzes contain five questions.
 You have an unlimited number of attempts to pass with a score of 80% or higher.

 The final exam contains 20 questions.
 You must earn a passing score of 70% or higher.
 Like the quizzes, you can retake the exam until you pass.